vijayctamil/EXR-to-JPG-CONVERSION-TOOL/README.md

-# ✨ EXR to JPG Converter – ACES & Color-Space Supporting Tool
+# ✨ EXR to JPG Converter – OCIO

 A user-friendly **PySide6 GUI application** that batch converts `.exr` image sequences to `.jpg` with **accurate color space transforms**, including **ACEScg** to `sRGB` or `Rec.709`.
 Built with production-ready tools like **OpenImageIO**, **OpenColorIO**, and **NumPy**, it ensures high-quality conversions while maintaining speed and flexibility.